Shaun White: Relationships

 White was in a relationship with Sarah Barthel of the band Phantogram from 2013 to 2019.

-He started dating actress Nina Dobrev in 2019.
+He started dating actress Nina Dobrev in 2020.
+The two became engaged on October 30, 2024.
+In September 2025, it was reported that they had ended their engagement and separated.

 Sexual harassment allegation

 In 2016, Bad Things drummer Lena Zawaideh brought a lawsuit against White, claiming sexual harassment and breach of contract.
 White and Zawaideh reached an out-of-court settlement in May 2017; the terms of the settlement were not disclosed.
 At a press conference following White's win at the 2018 Winter Olympics, he was asked if he was concerned that the lawsuit and settlement would tarnish his image.
 In replying, he referred to the incident as gossip, a response that created widespread condemnation of White for minimizing sexual harassment.
 White later apologized for his choice of words.